 As mandated by the Government, the NTMA purchased 5,255,000 carbon units during 2008 and 2009.
-Following the decline in economic activity during the 2008 economic crisis and consequent reduction in carbon emissions the then Department of the Environment, Community and Local Government (now the Department of Environment, Climate and Communication) suspended the purchase programme in 2009.
+Following the decline in economic activity during the 2008 economic crisis and consequent reduction in carbon emissions the then Department of the Environment, Community and Local Government (now the Department of the Environment, Climate and Communication) suspended the purchase programme in 2009.
 The unused credits, including those purchased by the NTMA were carried over.
-The intention was to use them towards Ireland's commitments in the period 2013-2020 under the ESD which is part of European Union's 2020 Climate and Energy Package.
+The intention was to use them towards Ireland's commitments in the period 2013-2020 under the ESD which is part of European Union's 2020 Climate and Energy Package8 and they have been now used for that purpose.